tanby-dynamics/partsbin/README.md

 - Distributed as a Docker image
 - No authentication or access management
 - No tests - where we're going we don't need tests
+- No external dependencies, everything file based and in process - database is a single file document db, search is via Lucene.NET

 ## Todos